How to Measure Employee Writing Skills

 Most writing software (including the very popular Microsoft Word) offers a readability tool to measure syntax.
 It will measure active voice and passive voice and the simplicity or complexity of sentence structure throughout the business document.
 This tool is also useful in assessing clarity.

-If passive voice is high and sentence structures are complex, it's a clear indication that clarity is lacking.
+If the passive voice score is high and sentence structures are complex, it clearly indicates that clarity is lacking.

 Readability tools provide reporting on the words per sentence used, the percentage of passive sentences, and assign a readability score and grade to the overall document.
 When combined with the overall document content, this score helps you determine whether the appropriate message has been communicated in the document or not.